The Physics of the Climate Response to Doubling CO2

 Doubling CO2 After Feedbacks

 As the surface of a planet warms, it radiates more toward space than when it was cooler.
-This is again expressed in what is called the Planck Response or Planck Feedback (λp), which, as you can see from equation (5), increases with temperature.
+This is again expressed in what is called the Planck Response or Planck Feedback (λp), which, as you can see from equation (6), increases with temperature.
 As greenhouse gases increase in the atmosphere, these GHG forcings are amplified by positive feedbacks and dampened by negative feedbacks.
-The total of these feedbacks here is expressed here with λt.
-However, λt is always smaller than -λp, and the Planck Feedback increases with temperature, so perturbations of EEI can always be restored to a new equilibrium temperature.
+These feedbacks can affect either or both of Fin and Fout, but for the sake of illustration here, we'll hold Fin to a constant 236 W/m^2.
+Either way, though, the total of these feedbacks (λt) is always smaller than -λp.
+Since the Planck Feedback increases with temperature, perturbations of EEI can always be restored to a new equilibrium temperature.

 The energy imbalance caused by doubling CO2 requires that a new, higher equilibrium temperature be achieved by increasing the upwelling surface LW flux (Fs) - that is, the surface temperature must increase.
 With ECS = 3°C, doubling CO2 increases surface temperature from 288 K to 291 K. The resulting Fs would thus become